saturday06/VRM-Addon-for-Blender/docs/en/development/index.md

 The
 [src/io_scene_vrm](https://github.com/saturday06/VRM-Addon-for-Blender/tree/main/src/io_scene_vrm)
-folder in the GitHub repository contains the main add-on code.
-For efficient development, you can create a link to this folder in Blender's `user_default` or `addons` directory.
+folder contains the main add-on code.
+By creating a symbolic link to this folder in Blender's `user_default` or `addons` directory, you can install the development source code as an add-on in Blender, making it easy to test changes efficiently.

-### Blender 4.2 or later
+### How to create a development link for Blender 4.2 or later

 #### Linux